Antinomianism: Islamic antinomianism

-Esoteric left-hand path

-In Western esotericism the left-hand path and right-hand path are the dichotomy between two opposing approaches to magic.
-This terminology is used in various groups involved in the occult and ceremonial magic.
-In some definitions, the left-hand path is equated with malicious black magic or black shamanism, while the right-hand path with benevolent white magic.
-Other occultists have criticised this definition, believing that the left/right dichotomy refers merely to different kinds of working and does not necessarily connote good or bad magical actions.

 Nonreligious antinomianism

 George Orwell was a frequent user of "antinomian" in a secular (and always approving) sense.
 In his 1940 essay on Henry Miller, "Inside the Whale", the word appears several times, including one in which he calls A. E. Housman a writer in "a blasphemous, antinomian, 'cynical' strain", meaning defiant of arbitrary societal rules.

-The psychologist, Nathan Adler, defined the "antinomian personality type" as "manifested by one whose frame of reference is threatened or has been disrupted.
+The psychologist Nathan Adler defined the "antinomian personality type" as "manifested by one whose frame of reference is threatened or has been disrupted.
 He suffers from a breakdown in the balance of his control and release mechanisms and from the permeability of his body boundaries."

-In his study of late-20th-century western society the historian Eric Hobsbawm used the term in a sociological sense.
+In his study of late-20th-century western society, The Age of Extremes, the historian Eric Hobsbawm used the term in a sociological sense.